-- Nsw = the number of switch-over operations from LPG mode to petrol mode and vice versa until the disablement of petrol mode becomes permanent. - Vsw = the volume of petrol flown into the LPG tank per switch-over operation as measured in paragraph 6.1. above."
+- Nsw = the number of switch-over operations from LPG mode to petrol mode and vice versa until the disablement of petrol mode becomes permanent. - Vsw = the volume of petrol flown into the LPG tank per switch-over operation as measured in paragraph 6.1. of Annex 14 to this Regulation. - Vin = the initial volume of LPG according to paragraph 2.1.(b) of this annex above."